-Learn more about industrial dust suppression systems and dust control methods below for use during the processing and handling of dry bulk solids at indoor facilities or outdoor plants.
+Learn more about industrial dust suppression systems and dust control methods for use during the processing and handling of dry bulk solids at indoor facilities or outdoor plants.

-Dust suppression and curtain system used during loading of trucks with dry powder to be transported to a landfill for disposal
+Dust suppression and curtain systems used during loading of trucks with dry powder to be transported to a landfill for disposal

 What is industrial dust suppression and what are some dust suppression methods?

 Dust suppression systems are used to prevent, control, and greatly reduce the amount of fugitive dust particles (usually smaller than 10 microns) released during the processing and handling of dry bulk solids.
 This is generally done by wetting or spraying the ultra-fine dust particles with water, or by mixing water with a dust control chemical like magnesium chloride.
 The spray clings to the dust particles and causes them to drop or fall out of the air.

 This is different from dust collection methods that use vacuums, baghouses, fabric filters, wet scrubbers, electrostatic precipitators, and dust collectors.